keeping

 Historic House: Wed-Sun, noon–4:30 pm

-Art displayed is for sale and supports the preservation of the Historic House and the implementation of arts and interpretive exhibits at Green Spring Gardens.
-The FROGS Arts Committee manages the exhibits and runs year-round at the Horticulture Center and Historic House.
+The art displayed is for sale and supports the preservation of the Historic House and the implementation of arts and interpretive exhibits at Green Spring Gardens.
+The FROGS Arts Committee manages year-round exhibits at the Horticulture Center and Historic House.
 Each group or artist displays for 8 weeks.

 Exhibiting at Green Spring

-We are currently booked through 2024.
-We are accepting indications of interest for 2025.
-Green Spring does not charge artists a fee to exhibit; however, there is a 30% minimum commission required on all sold works.
+We are currently booked through 2026.
+We are accepting indications of interest for 2027.
+Green Spring does not charge artists a fee to exhibit; however, a 30% minimum commission is required on all sold works.
 Artworks must be for sale.
-Artworks must be original works based on horticultural themes, fauna/nature themes, or regional nature landscapes or landscapes of buildings/monuments of local, historic interest.
+Artworks must be original works based on horticultural themes, fauna and nature, regional nature landscapes, or landscapes, buildings, and monuments of local historic interest.

 Art Show History